-One consequence of this technology is that every user's interactions on the blockchain network-including any financial transactions-are public to all other users.
-Although the "chain" does not list anyone's name, it executes transactions via "public keys" (as opposed to passwordlike "private keys") that are generally under the control of specific persons.
-See id. ¶ 42.
-Like an email account used to send, receive, or store messages-or a physical address in the analog world-the public key is the address that people use to send, receive, or store digital assets.
-Id.
-But unlike these comparators, the blockchain is fully public, so all users can see the core components of every transaction that has ever occurred-the sender's public key, the receiver's public key, and the amount, type of asset, and time transmitted.
-And because users use the same public key to engage in many-if not all-of their transactions, any time a user engages in a deanonymized transaction-such as an employee paid partially through digital assets-the user is deanonymizing his entire past and future transaction history to his counterparty, not to mention anyone else who may know the identity behind the user's public key.
-Moreover, users can sometimes be involuntarily deanonymized, as complete strangers might be able to deduce their real-world identities based on their transaction patterns or other public information.
+or a physical address in the analog world-the public key is the address that people use to send, receive, or store digital assets.7 But unlike these comparators, the blockchain is fully public, so all users can see the core components of every transaction that has ever occurred-the sender's public key, the receiver's public key, and the amount, type of asset, and time transmitted.
+And because users use the same public key to engage in many-if not all-of their transactions, any time a user engages in a deanonymized transaction-such as an employee paid partially through digital assets8-the user is deanonymizing his entire past and future transaction history to his counterparty, not to mention anyone else who may know the identity behind the user's public key.
+Moreover, users can sometimes be involuntarily deanonymized, as complete strangers might be able to deduce their real-world identities based on their transaction patterns or other public information.9